Summary of Sailing in Malta 1

 Clear blue water

 The countryside was unfortunately a bit parched when we were there.
-There were a few wild flowers in the fields adding brightness along with the brilliantly garish pinks and purples of bougainvillea adoring the walls of houses.
-Out in the countryside the wild thyme was blossoming with pretty purple flowers but otherwise the land was brown and dusty.
-Roadside verges and public gardens though were bursting with planted flowers.
-We got to see snakes and a chameleon and I was glad to hear plenty of birdsong having heard they have a thing for shooting birds in Malta.
+There were a few wild flowers in the fields adding brightness.
+In addition, bougainvillea garnished the walls of houses with brilliantly garish pinks and purples.
+Out in the countryside the wild thyme was blossoming with pretty purple flowers.
+But largely, the land was brown and dusty.
+On the plus side, roadside verges and public gardens were bursting with planted flowers.
+We saw snakes and a chameleon and I was glad to hear plenty of birdsong having heard they have a thing for shooting birds in Malta.

 Pretty, purple wild thyme (I think!)